RusselViola/css-js-clock/README.md

 a simple clock using CSS and Javascript
 Built in Sinatra with Ruby 2.2.5

-To demo, clone this repo and run `ruby app.rb` to open local server and test it.
+To Demo: Clone this repo and run `bundle install` in the command line then run `ruby app.rb` launch local server and test it out